U.S. senators defend selling shares before coronavirus crash

 The comments predated Wall Street’s series of avalanches.

-“Understanding the assumption many could make in hindsight, however, I spoke this morning with the chairman of the Senate Ethics Committee and asked him to open a complete review of the matter with full transparency,” Burr said.
+“Understanding the assumption many could make in hindsight, however, I spoke this morning with the chairman of the Senate Ethics Committee and asked him to open a complete review of the matter with full transparency,” Burr said in a statement.

 Loeffler, who was appointed to the Senate and took her seat in January, sold up to $3.1 million in stocks in 27 transactions from Jan.
 24 through mid-February, as first reported by The Daily Beast.
-The report said the sales began the day her health committee hosted a private coronavirus briefing for senators.
+The report said the sales began after she participated in a private coronavirus briefing for senators.

 Loeffler said she was informed of the transactions three weeks after they occurred and that she is not involved in investment decisions for her portfolio.